Interesting Holidays of History in November

 Despite blood resistance, the bigotry rule of government, apartheid continued until it began to erode in the early 1990s.
 The popular hero Nelson Mandela lived 27 years in prison with fellow anti-apartheid leaders in a sentence for treason.
 However, in 1993, he was elected President of South Africa.
 He remains a hero of the war against prejudice, discrimination, and bigotry worldwide.

-The Stars in History
+The Stars in History on November 6

 November 6, 1966: NASA History